 In my opinion, the explanation for this “enigmatic” claim that the Jews worshipped Ezra is that when it came to the “people of the book,” Jews and Christians, Muhammad found it easy to condemn the Christians to Hell because he considered the Trinity to be proof of polytheism, associating others with Allah.
 No bigger sin than that, so into Hell go the Christians.

 The steadfastly monotheistic Jews were a problem.
-Perhaps Muhammad fabricated the worship of Ezra, but more likely he heard a story that somewhere or at some time some Jews worshipped Ezra.
+Perhaps Muhammad fabricated the worship of Ezra, or perhaps he heard a story that somewhere, at sometime, some Jews worshiped Ezra.
 We’ll probably never know.
 Regardless, Muhammad created a Jesus for the Jews and into Hell they went.

 Appendix Two: Is The Abrogation Verse The Most important Verse In The Koran?

 I once read a supposed learned commentary that said the Koran couldn’t be taken literally because it contradicted itself so often.
 It doesn’t if you are a Muslim, because the abrogation revelation reconciles the contradictions.

 Muslims have lived with the idea of Allah’s abrogations since the beginning of Islam and, as mentioned earlier, it is an integral part of Islamic law.
 The Reliance of the Traveller on page 626 specifies that to be a judge in Islamic societies you must know which verses of the Koran abrogate which other verses.
 If you are a layman, page 752 cautions you against even discussing the Koran without knowledge of abrogation.